Byron Bay

-Byron Bay (Minjungbal: Cavvanbah) is a beachside town located in the far-northeastern corner of the state of New South Wales, Australia on Bundjalung Country.
+Byron Bay (Minjungbal: Cavvanbah) is a beachside town located in the far-northeastern corner of New South Wales, Australia (in Bundjalung Country).
 It is located 772 km north of Sydney and 165 km south of Brisbane.
 Cape Byron, a headland adjacent to the town, is the easternmost point of mainland Australia.
 At the 2021 census, the town had a permanent population of 6,330.
-It is the largest town of Byron Shire, though not the shire's administrative centre (which is Mullumbimby).
+It is the largest town of Byron Shire local government area, though not the shire's administrative centre (which is Mullumbimby).